Lower Kochertal railway: Freight traffic

 After World War II, transporting sugar beet to sugar factories was of paramount importance during the autumn campaign.
 From the 1970s onwards, cooperatively procured modern loading facilities that supported the automatic transfer of beets from trailers to open freight wagons.
 Fixed facilities were located in Oedheim, Kochertürn, Gochsen, and Ohrnberg, there was a movable plant in Kochersteinsfeld and, for a time, in Neuenstadt.
 During the campaign in 1990, for example, 600 to 700 freight wagons were handled per month and a maximum of 20 out of season.
 These transports ultimately account for around 85% of the total volume of freight traffic, so the shift of freight traffic to road transport at the beginning of the 1990s, in addition to the uncompetitive passenger transport service, was decisive for the decline of the railway line.

-In 1993, there were no longer any significant customers in freight transport apart from beet traffic.
-After the Bachert fire brigade equipment factory went bankrupt in 1987, the waste oil recycling company moved, and Hengstenberg and the sawmills in Gochsen moved to the road.

-Accidents

-In 1964, the Süddeutscher Rundfunk made the film Dangerous Living with a stuntman Arnim Dahl.
-A scene was shot on the Lower Kocher Valley Railway between Oedheim and Bad Friedrichshall-Hagenbach at the level of the former Merckle aircraft works, today's airfield at Hirschfeldpark.
-Dahl was supposed to climb from the moving train over a rope ladder into a helicopter flying above him.
-He could not get hold of the ladder, fell down the embankment, and had to be seriously injured and taken to the hospital.